AnwarMelhem/Mastering_JavaScript_in_20_Days/Day_2.md

 # Day 2: JavaScript: From First Steps to Professional Course By FrontEnd Master

 ## Lesson Summary
+### 1) Values & Data Types
+Values-> chunks of information we want to work with that information (data) can be of different types

+typeof-> tells you the type of a value

+JS has two kinds of data:
+1. Primitive types (e.g. strings, numbers)
+2. Objects (e.g. document )

+Primitive data types [string , number, boolean, undefined, null ]
 ## Coding Exercises

 ### 1) [Compound Assignment With Augmented Multiplication](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/compound-assignment-with-augmented-multiplication)